DOI-USGS/vizlab-home/README.md

       * Any edits to `'package.json'` will require re-running `npm install`, which will update `'package-lock.json'`. **Be sure to commit and push any changes to `'package-lock.json'`**.
     * `'src/main.js'`
     * `'vite.config.mjs'`.
 4. The template components `'src/components/SectionTitle.vue'` and `'src/components/VizSection.vue'` are designed to be flexible, but may require additional customization to work in your site.
-Editing them is fine.
+Editing them is fine, but note that `'src/components/ReferencesSection.vue'` and `'src/components/AuthorshipSection.vue'` make use of the `'VizSection.vue'` template, so please do not make breaking changes.
 If you think your edits could be useful in other sites, please submit a MR to the `vue3-template` repo.
 5. Import and use any new components in `src/views/VisualizationView.vue`, and import subcomponents (e.g., `'src/components/VizSection.vue'`) directly in components.
 6. Development conventions/best practices
     * Use existing folder structure for assets - e.g., images in `'src/assets/images'`, svgs in `'src/assets/svgs'`.